-Productivity is not just about producing as much of something as possible, but also creating something of value and quality.
+Productivity is about producing as much of something as possible and creating something of value and quality.

-So, let's have a look at some productivity statistics and talk about their implications, too.
+Let's explore productivity statistics and discuss their implications, too.

 Modern workplaces are embedded in environments that are inherently dynamic and distracting.

-Just think about a standard open office concept: Four or five people are sharing one long desk with no partition or separation between them.
+Just think about a standard open office concept: Four or five people share one long desk with no partition or separation between them.
 If someone is feeling particularly distracted or chatty that day, this can spell a recipe for disaster.

-Don’t get me wrong, open concepts are a definite step-up from a traditional—and isolating cubicle— but open concept environments have drawbacks as well.
+Don’t get me wrong, open concepts are a definite step-up from a traditional — and isolating cubicle — but open concept environments have drawbacks.